InnerSourceCommons/managing-innersource-projects/governance/governance.md

-As part of the open source spirit in which InnerSource roots, organizations are encouraged to engage with special interest groups (SIG's) beyond their borders, and in particular with the global InnerSource community.
+As part of the open source spirit in which InnerSource roots, organizations are encouraged to engage with special interest groups (SIG) beyond their borders, and in particular with the global InnerSource community.

 Publicly asserting one's InnerSource practice and showcasing related